esr360/Kayzen-GS/README.md

 }
 ```

 This mixin allows you to create column rows using the `inline-block` CSS property for your columns without having to worry about the whitespace that is naturally caused.
+You can say it looks obscure to your heart's content, but it works, and it works great.

 ## Help, Support & Contributing